Senni2127u/emudeck-manual/docs/install-guide/srm/index.md

 Allows you to add your ROMs directly to your library as if they were Steam Games.

-!!! warning "Installation"

-    Since SRM can be hard to use it will only be installed in *Custom Mode* or through ==Manage Emulators==

 !!! info "Number of games"

     If you have a lot of ROMS it's recommended to use ES-DE instead of SRM